Skip to main content

 Heidi Waldorf, MD describes free radicals as “anti-oxygen bombs that trigger inflammation and cascades of damage.”
 These highly unstable molecules are missing an electron and, in an attempt to stabilize, steal electrons from otherwise healthy cells.
 This type of attack changes cell composition and triggers oxidative damage that presents as dryness, irritation and premature aging.

 How can free radicals be stopped?
-Neutralize the “bomb” so to speak.
+Neutralize the “bomb."
 Antioxidants donate an electron to free radicals before they can cause undue damage to the skin.
 Vitamin C is one such antioxidant that can neutralize and remove free radicals, thereby minimizing the visible impact of exposure to pollution, particulate matter and other types of environmental stress.

 Supports Skin’s Barrier Function